Chungj2000/CS3GD/README.md

     - [ ] Create an enemy pool that spawns more types of enemies as the player progresses through waves.

 ### Trello Link for Development Log:
-Public archive of tasks associated with the projects development.
+Public archive of tasks associated with the projects development. <br />
 [Trello Board](https://trello.com/invite/b/IPfJdFOo/ATTIe1d90d8095eb3c6b7102d86b9f4be91a7FEDAE96/cs3gd-project)